kojix2/chatgpt-cli/README.md

 Alias for `write`.
 This magic command is used so often that an alias is provided.

 ```
 %config
 ```

-Edit config file.
+Edit the config file.
 Open a text editor and rewrite the settings.

 ```
 %system